 - 1. Understand fundamentals and aircraft mechanics terminology to refer to parts of the aircraft. - 2.
-Understand and apply (FAA) Federal regulations that apply during the execution of any activity in the repair or aircraft mechanics. - 3.
+Understand and apply (FAA/EASA) Federal regulations that apply during the execution of any activity in the repair or aircraft mechanics. - 3.
 Classify aircrafts in accordance with FAA established protocol. - 4.
 To work with an attitude of commitment and social responsibility. - 5.
 To ensure the realization of the inherent safety and reliability levels of equipment. - 6.
-To restore safety and reliability to their inherent levels when deterioration has occurred. - 7.
-To obtain the information necessary for adjustment and optimization of the maintenance program when these inherent levels are not met. - 8.
-To obtain the information necessary for design improvement of those items whose inherent reliability proves inadequate.

-- 9. To accomplish these objectives at the minimum total cost, including the cost of maintenance. - 10.
-To create and develop an entry-level candidate to assist in Aviation Maintenance Programs.
+Complete and intensive skills development program involving aircraft systems - 7.
+To restore safety and reliability to their inherent levels when deterioration has occurred. - 8.
+To obtain the information necessary for adjustment and optimization of the maintenance program when these inherent levels are not met. - 9.
+To obtain the information necessary for design improvement of those items whose inherent reliability proves inadequate. - 10.
+To accomplish these objectives at the minimum total cost including the cost of maintenance. - 11.
+To create and develop the best candidate to assist in Aviation Maintenance Programs.